SilverHalf/mount-balrior/ura/mechanics.md

 A Titanspawner can target the same location as another pre-existing one.
 In this case, its spawn is suppressed.

 {: .legendary}
-During the final phase, whenever a Titanspawner would spawn a [Champion Fumaroller], a [Legendary Ventshot] will spawn instead.
+During the Post-Heal phase, whenever a Titanspawner would spawn a [Champion Fumaroller] it will spawn a [Legendary Ventshot] instead.

 Titanspawn Geysers spawn with <img class='inline hardened'> [Hardened Shell], requiring <img class="inline dispel"> [Dispel] to make them vulnerable.
 They also have a <img class='inline defiance'> [Defiance Bar] that can be broken to apply <img class='inline exposed'> [Exposed].